Azure/Vector-Search-AI-Assistant/README.md

 1. Azure Cosmos DB - Stores the operational retail data, generated embeddings and chat prompts and completions.
 1. Azure Functions - Hosts a Cosmos DB trigger to generate embeddings, Cosmos DB output binding to save the embeddings and Redis.
-1. Azure OpenAI - Generates embeddings using the Embeddings API and chat completions using the Completion API.
+1. Azure OpenAI Service - Generates embeddings using the Embeddings API and chat completions using the Completion API.
 1. Azure Cache for Redis Enterprise - Performs vector matching.
 1. Azure App Service - Hosts Intelligent Agent UI.